Jeffreypang911/seleniumCucumberTest/README.md

 # Selenium/Cucumber Testing

-These tests run in Chrome.
+These tests run in Chrome (ensure this browser is installed on your system).

 ## Getting Started